section-engineering-education/engineering-education/content/articles/how-to-perform-containerized-static-application-security-testing(sast)-using-mobsf-within-a-docker-container/index.md

 ![results display](/how-to-perform-containerized-static-application-security-testing(sast)-using-mobsf-within-a-docker-container/results.png)

-#### Step 5: Downloading the report and analysis of scan results **
+#### Step 5: Downloading the report and analysis of scan results
-This step involves triaging the results of the vulnerability scan to eliminate any false positives.
+This step involves eliminating any false positives by triaging the results of the vulnerability scan.

-Once the problems have been completely put together, they can be tracked and assigned to the deployment teams for appropriate and timely correction.
+Once the vulnerabilities have been completely assembled, they can be assigned to the deployment teams for appropriate action and timely correction.

+Thereafter these vulnerabilities can be tracked on progress.

 Navigate on the task pane to view the pdf report or download an offline report as shown: